CWS Art and Artifact Collections

 - Nearly 100 works by woodworker Jim Savage

 - More than twenty works by renowned wildlife artist Roger Preuss

 - Works by water-colorist Herb Fisher, sculptor Palmer Eide, illustrator Mick Harrison, and painters Belva Curtis, Robert Wood, and Oscar Howe

-- Hundreds of ethnographic artifacts demonstrating Plains Indian and Scandinavian craftsmanship, mediums, and motifs
+- More than 1,000 ethnographic artifacts demonstrating Plains Indian and Scandinavian craftsmanship, mediums, and motifs

 In addition to displaying pieces from the Center's own art collections on a rotating basis, the Madsen, Nelson, and Elmen Galleries in the Center's Fantle Building host 3-4 major art or historical exhibits each year.